thisisobate/kyverno-website/src/content/docs/policies/other/require-reasonable-pdbs/require-reasonable-pdbs.md

 ---
-title: "Require Reasonable PodDisruptionBudgets"
+title: 'Require Reasonable PodDisruptionBudgets'
 category: Other
 version:
 subject: PodDisruptionBudget
-policyType: "validate"
+policyType: 'validate'
 description: >
   PodDisruptionBudget resources are useful to ensuring minimum availability is maintained at all times.
 Achieving a balance between availability and maintainability is important.
 This policy validates that a PodDisruptionBudget, specified as percentages, allows 50% of the replicas to be out of service in that minAvailable should be no higher than 50% and maxUnavailable should be no lower than 50%.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/require-reasonable-pdbs/require-reasonable-pdbs.yaml" target="-blank">/other/require-reasonable-pdbs/require-reasonable-pdbs.yaml</a>

 ```yaml